 On the last trading day of each offering period, a participant's option to purchase shares of our common stock will be exercised automatically.
 The per-share purchase price will be the lesser of (i) eighty-five percent (85%) of the fair market value of one share of our common stock on the first trading day of the applicable offering period and (ii) eighty-five percent (85%) of the fair market value of one share of our common stock on the last trading day of the applicable offering period.
-As soon as reasonably practicable after the last day of each offering period, we will arrange for the delivery to each participant of the shares of our common stock purchased upon exercise of his or her option.
-We may require that the shares of our common stock be deposited and/or retained for a specified period of time with a financial services firm or other agent it designates as broker.
+As soon as reasonably practicable after the last day of each offering period, we will arrange for the delivery to each participant of the shares of our common stock be deposited and/or retained for a specified period of time with a financial services firm or other agent it designates as broker.
 Neither payroll deductions nor rights with respect to the exercise of an option or to receive shares of our common stock are transferable, other than by will, by the laws of descent and distribution, or by written designation of a beneficiary with our compensation committee.